p9c/glom/README.md

 Not only that, but in addition to code, Glom makes it simple to annotate documents, allowing detailed side-by-side documentation and code.

+Lastly, the undo buffer branches instead of truncating previous edits off the tree, it provides a cue to indicate that you can fork and get back on a different timeline entirely, without losing the old, as a temporarily visible represetation of the graph of edits.